 Approximately 30 new students are expected to enter the MPH program each Fall.
 Applications for prospective students interested in a graduate research or teaching assistantship are due by February 1.
 Students who are not interested in an assistantship should submit all application materials no later than March 1.
-If the deadline for assistantship applications has passed, contact Samantha Kelly, Graduate Programs Manager, for information about late applications.
+If the deadline for assistantship applications has passed, contact Dr. Robert Strack, Director of Graduate Study, for information about late applications.

 A complete application submitted to the UNCG Graduate School includes: information on the application form, official transcripts of all previous undergraduate and graduate studies, official scores on the Graduate Record Examination taken within the past five years, at least three recommendations, and a one-page statement of professional goals as related to the MPH program in Community Health Education.